ALL Metrics

 Revised

-Case Report: Solid pseudo-papillary tumor of the pancreas
+Case Report: Solid pseudo-papillary tumor of the pancreas in a young woman: a rare pancreatic neoplasm with nonspecific presentation

-[version 2; peer review: 1 approved]
+[version 4; peer review: 1 approved, 1 approved with reservations]

 Author details Author details